ministryofjustice/care-arrangement-plan/README.md

 We use [Jest](https://jestjs.io/) for unit tests.
 To run then run `npm run test`.

+These include PDF snapshot tests.
+To update the tests, run them with the environment variable `UPDATE_PDF_SNAPSHOTS=true`, or run `npm run test:update-pdf-snapshots`

 We also have integration tests using [Cypress](https://www.cypress.io/).
 To run these, start the app server then run either `npm run int-test` for headless mode, or `npm run int-test-ui` to use the Cypress UI.